IngeborgArdoe/training/foundation_english/exercise-06.md

    2. Add Contact (input).Company as new Value for the Company-field on Mail.
    3. Add Contact (input) as Value for the Contact-field on Mail.

-####Add to Ribbon
-1. Add a command to the Mail-tab in the Contact-form which runs the task «Paste new Mail from File».
-The command should be triggered by Menu item «Paste».
-Create the event and place it on the grid.
-Add the command to the Ribbon (New Tab Section under Mail Management: Clipboard.
-Remember to provide a suitable Name, Symbol and Tip).

-*Guidance: The command is set up with Effect Type = Run a Task (global scope), and the Event with Menu = Past Special.
-The data filter of the command must be set to «Mail Message (input)» = "Get objects from the clipboard" and «Contact (input)» = Contact.*
+####Copying an e-mail (optional)

-2. While you're at it, place a command on the Mail-tab that calls the existing task "Copy Mail to Clipboard as Mail Message".
+1. Place a command on the Mail-tab that calls the existing task "Copy Mail to Clipboard as Mail Message".
 Make it available through an event on the grid and in the Ribbon.

 *Guidance: Set the event's Menu Item = Copy.
 The command's Data Filter must be set to «Mail Message (input)» = selected objects in data source Mail.
-Ribbon: Search for "copy" to find a suitable symbol.*

 <table>